 Administrative leadership in higher education has been Dr. Bertolino’s passion for the past twenty years.
 Beyond Lyndon State College, Dr. Bertolino is an author, lecturer, and teacher, having presented hundreds of programs to tens of thousands of students at over 600 colleges and conferences nationwide.
 He has authored numerous articles and book chapters, and is the co-author of Let The Games Begin, A Guide For Peer Mentors, (2012) with Dr. Ruth Frisz.
 Dr. Bertolino has been recognized with numerous outstanding professional awards from the National Association of Student Personnel Administrators (NASPA), the National Association of Campus Activities (NACA), The Association of Fraternity Advisors (AFA), and the National Orientation Directors Association (NODA).
 Campus Activities Magazine named Joe “Best Diversity Artist” in 2007 and the American College Personnel Association presented Joe with the prestigious Annuit Coeptis Award.
 Recently his undergraduate alma mater, the University of Scranton, presented him with the 2011 Frank O’Hara Award in Education, the highest award given jointly by the University and the National Alumni Society.

-Dr. Bertolino serves on the Alumni Board of Governors of the University of Scranton, as Past-President of the Board of Directors for the YMCA of Southern New Jersey, a National Delegate for the YMCA of the USA, a Board Member for the American Red Cross of Queens County, and a District Commissioner and former National Vice President for Delta Sigma Phi Fraternity.
-Dr. Bertolino lives with his partner of nineteen years, Bil Leipold, and his two dogs, Livingston (a Corgi) and Wanamassa (a Shih Tzu) and a cat named Zander.
+Dr. Bertolino serves on the Alumni Board of Governors of the University of Scranton, as Past-President of the Board of Directors for the YMCA of Southern New Jersey, a member of the Advisory Board of Catamount Arts and as a Corporator for the Northern Vermont Regional Hospital.
+He has also served as a National Delegate for the YMCA of the USA, a Board Member for the American Red Cross of Queens County, and a District Commissioner and former National Vice President for Delta Sigma Phi Fraternity.
+Dr. Bertolino lives with his partner of nineteen years, Bil Leipold, and his three dogs, Livingston (a Corgi), Wanamassa (a Shih Tzu), and Willoughby Vail (a Lhasa Apso mix) and a cat named Zander.
 His greatest joy is his EIGHT Godchildren – Christian, Evan, Kevin, Nathan, Tara, Teresa, Remick, and Matthew.

 Tim McGuire is the vice president and general manager of Burke Mountain ski area, he has over a decade of ski resort management experience while working for multiple resort owners and developers.
 In addition to his ski background, Tim has over two decades of real estate development, land planning, permitting, and design experience in both urban and resort locations.